Segments

 Commercial pools — hotels, gyms, condo amenities, apartments.

 Commercial pool permits cover swimming pool construction at commercial-owned properties — hotels, gyms, condominium amenity decks, apartment complex pools, and standalone aquatic facilities.
-Distinct from residential pool work which is rolled into residential_alteration today.
-Seasonal volume; cohort is a useful proxy for hospitality + multifamily amenity investment.
+Distinct from residential pool work which is rolled into Residential Alteration today.
+Seasonal volume; segment is a useful proxy for hospitality + multifamily amenity investment.

 Browse in Austin